Uyghur Khaganate: Rise

+In the mid-5th century, Uyghurs were a tribe of the Tiele, which was under the Turkic Khaganate.

 In 657, the Western Turkic Khaganate was defeated by the Tang dynasty, after which the Uyghurs defected to the Tang.
 Prior to this the Uyghurs had already shown an inclination towards alliances with the Tang when they fought with them against the Tibetan Empire and Turks in 627.

 In 742, the Uyghurs, Karluks, and Basmyls rebelled against the Second Turkic Khaganate.

-In 744, the Basmyls captured the Turk capital of Ötüken and killed the reigning Özmiş Khagan.
+In 744, the Basmyls captured the Turkic capital of Ötüken and killed the reigning Özmiş Khagan.
 Later that year, a Uyghur-Karluk alliance formed against the Basmyls and defeated them.
 Their khagan was killed, and the Basmyls ceased to exist as a people.
 Hostilities between the Uyghurs and Karluks then forced the Karluks to migrate west into Zhetysu and conflict with the Türgesh, whom they defeated and conquered in 766.